 Docent in Occupational and environmental health and Doctor of Health Sciences.
 Defended my thesis The Juggle and struggle of everyday life.
-Gender, division of work, work-family perceptions in diferent policy contexts 2016 at Mid Sweden University
+Gender, division of work, work-family perceptions in different policy contexts 2016 at Mid Sweden University

-In my research, I use an intersectional perspective and concern three main areas: 1) working conditions, work-life balance, time use and health; 2) women's access and possibilities in relation to the labour market; 3) contextual and policy aspects of division of work and gender equality.
-I have a background working with health economy and interest also in societal costs.
+In my research, I use an intersectional perspective and concern three main areas: 1) working conditions, work-life balance, time use and health; 2) women's access and possibilities in relation to the labour market; 3) contextual and policy aspects of the division of work and gender equality.
+I have a background working with the health economy and an interest also in societal costs.

 Healthy Physician - prevalence of common mental disorders (CMD) among Swedish physicians, its antecedents and consequences.